jiyoungkimcr/Amazon-Bestseller-Analysis-R-shiny-project/README.md

 **About Data Preparation - Crawling using BeautifulSoup:**

 Please refer to the crawler code 2020 file.
-It's the crawler written based on Jupyter notebook (python 3) and you can use same code for 2010-2020 by changing webpage link in 'requests.get' line.
+I wrote the crawler code on Jupyter notebook (python 3) and this can be used for scraping each year (2010-2020) by changing webpage link in 'requests.get' line.

 **About Dataset:**